Nuts make you fat… and other myths

 Avoiding nuts means you’re missing out on some pretty important nutrients.
 The researchers found that regular nut-eaters had significantly higher intakes of fibre, vitamin E, iron, magnesium and phosphorous.
 And despite the fact that many people say no to nuts because they think they’re fattening, the study revealed that nut consumption was not associated with increased weight, body mass index or waist circumference.

-To help bust some nut myths that just won’t go away, we called on the expertise of dietitian Jacqueline Alwill, who shares the most common nutty questions she gets asked.
+To help bust some nut myths that just won’t go away, EATIVITY called on the expertise of dietitians across the country, who shared the most common nutty questions they get asked.

 Won’t eating nuts make me fat?